wasifullah-x/automated-invoice-sender/README.md

 - 📥 Reads customer data from an Excel spreadsheet
 - 🧾 Generates personalized invoice PDFs
 - 📤 Sends emails with invoice attachments
-- 🧠 Error handling for missing fields or bad emails
 - 📂 Saves a copy of each invoice locally
-- 🕒 Logs successful and failed deliveries

 ---